ibm-cloud-docs/text-to-speech/voices.md

     <td style="text-align:center">String</td>
     <td>
-      Provides the globally unique identifier (GUID) of a custom voice model that is defined for the specified voice.
-If you include a customization ID, you must call the method with the service credentials of the custom model's owner.
+      Provides the globally unique identifier (GUID) of a custom voice model that is defined for the language of the specified voice.
+If you include a customization ID, you must make the request with credentials for the instance of the service that owns the custom model.
     </td>
   </tr>
 </table>